We need your consent before communicating with you via email in some instances.

 Emailing us about claims

-You can use document upload to send us claim-related forms, letters and more.
+You can submit claim-related forms, letters and more.

-In some cases we send emails to share return-to-work information, with verbal consent.
-You will not be able to reply to these messages, and they are not encrypted unless you see “WSIB Secure” included in the subject.
-If you no longer want to receive these emails you can unsubscribe using the link at the bottom of the incoming email.
+In some cases, we send emails to share claim information, with verbal consent.
+You won’t be able to reply to these messages, and they’re not encrypted unless you see “WSIB Secure” included in the subject.

 Knowing the risks